MichaelLangbein/tdl2/backend/data/wiki/math/economics.md

     - and $K$ is *capital*, costing $r$(ent)
     - thus the firms cost is $c(L, K) = wL + rK$
     - labor can be adjusted in the short term, capital only in the long term
+- We assume that firms don't buy work or capital, they just rent it.
+Makes cost-calculations easier.
 - Each firm tries to maximize profit $\pi = pq(L, K) - c(L, K)$

 # The steps of the game